Updated June 2023

 In this article, I will cover the following:

-Email warm up, also known as email warming, is the process of gradually increasing the number of emails that you send from a new email address.
+Email warm up, also known as email warming, is the process of gradually increasing the number of emails that you send from a new email account.

-If you create a new email address to send cold email campaigns from, and you immediately send hundreds of emails, then your emails will go to spam.
+If you create a new email account, and you immediately send hundreds of emails, then your emails will go to spam.

 The short answer is no.

-Trying to artificially manipulate your email sender reputation score with email warm up tools is not effective, and will cause your emails to go to spam as email service providers will blacklist your email and domain.
+Trying to artificially manipulate your response rate with email warm-up tools is not effective, and will cause your emails to go to spam as email service providers will blacklist your email accounts and domains.

 There are many factors that affect email deliverability, and the idea that email warm up is the "silver bullet" of cold email deliverability is a myth perpetuated by companies that sell email warm up services.
-If you want to learn how to guarantee the best possible deliverability, then I recommend that you read my article How To Send Cold Emails Without Landing In Spam.
+If you want to learn how to guarantee the best possible deliverability, then I recommend that you read my article 13 Ways To Prevent Your Cold Emails From Going To Spam.

 Even if email warm up tools were effective, the question of whether they will remain effective long term is debatable since email service providers such as Gmail do not allow the use of them.
 Email warm up tools are against Gmail’s terms of service.